-Students in Illustration are permitted to compete for the Cresson Travelling Scholarships, and from those who do compete work in the Life Classes is required.
-Admission to the Life Classes is subject to the same requirements from illustrators as from painters.
+Students in Illustration are permitted to compete for the Cresson Travelling Scholarships, and from those who do compete a certain amount of work in the Life Classes is required.
+Admission to the Life Drawing Classes is subject, however, to the same requirements from illustrators as from painters.

-The successful result of the special training given by the Schools in illustration is shown by the large number of Academy students who have achieved distinction in that important field.
+The successful result of the general art training given in the Academy Schools, and the special training they give in illustration, are shown by the large number of Academy students who have achieved distinguished success in the field of illustration.